-Today, the Canadiens will be raising Ken Dryden's # 29 high to the Bell Centre roof.
+Today, the Canadiens will be raising Ken Dryden's #29 high to the Bell Centre ceiling.
 This jersey retirement is a long time coming for a goalie whose stats easily rank him with the best ever in the game.
-During Dryden's 8 season career, he won 6 Stanley Cups, 5 Vezina Trophy's, the Calder Trophy, and the Conn Smythe.
+During Dryden's eight-season career, he won six Stanley Cups, five Vezina Trophies, the Calder Trophy, and the Conn Smythe Trophy.
 While appearing in 397 games, he won 258 of those, tying 61, and amazingly only losing 57 times in his entire career.

 What I always think of first, when I hear his name mentioned, is his rapid rise to glory in 1971.

-I was 9 years old at the time, and the two hockey players I knew of best were Bobby Orr, of course, and an up and coming superstar named Guy Lafleur, who I'd seen play against my hometown Royals.
+I was nine years old at the time, and the two hockey players I knew of best were Bobby Orr, of course, and an up-and-coming superstar named Guy Lafleur, who I'd seen play against my hometown Royals.

-What wasn't well known about Dryden at the time, was that he was winning games by himself for the Canadiens farm team, the Nova Scotia Voyageurs.
+What wasn't well known about Dryden at the time was that he was winning games by himself for the Canadiens farm team, the Nova Scotia Voyageurs.
 Dryden had just finished four years of studying law at Cornell University, where he led the Big Red to some amazing seasons.
-Cornell lost just 6 regular season games during Dryden's tenure, two of which he did not play in.
+Cornell lost just six regular season games during Dryden's tenure, two of which he did not play in.

 The Montreal club could not help but take notice.